-Basic Idea
+■ Basic Idea

-Associate each requested page with one or more topics/ concepts to better understand user behavior.
+Associate each requested page with one or more topics/concepts to better understand user behavior.

-The request for a page signals interest in the concept(s).

-Aggregation Levels:

-- Session level: set / sequence of pages → 1 concept or n concepts for example: user compares insurance offers

-Concepts can be part of a concept hierarchy or ontology:

-Useful for building/maintaining user profiles
+- The request for a page signals interest in the concept(s). - Aggregation Levels: - Page level: 1 request → 1 concept or n concepts for example: insurances, travel, ... - Session level: set / sequence of pages → 1 concept or n concepts for example: user compares insurance offers - Concepts can be part of a concept hierarchy or ontology: - Useful for building/maintaining user profiles